op-rs/maili/README.md

 ## Contributing

-op-alloy is built by open source contributors like you, thank you for improving the project!
+maili is built by open source contributors like you, thank you for improving the project!

 A [contributing guide][contributing] is available that sets guidelines for contributing.